irmen/Pyro5/Readme.rst

     :target: https://lgtm.com/projects/g/irmen/Pyro5/alerts

-Pyro5 is an "overhauled, updated and modernized" Pyro4 (https://github.com/irmen/Pyro4)
+Pyro enables you to build applications in which objects can talk to each other over the network, with minimal programming effort.
+You can just use normal Python method calls to call objects on other machines.
+Pyro is a pure Python library so it runs on many different platforms and Python versions.

-It is more efficient, faster, simpler, more streamlined, and cleaner.
-It requires Python 3.5 or later.
+Pyro5 is the next major version of the Pyro library and requires Python 3.5 or later.

 Documentation
 -------------